johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-11-american-walker-in-britain-part-2/index.md

 I did this itinerary back in 2007.
 It's a nice walk, and I think it's quite popular.
 Both St. Ives and Padstow are substantial towns that attract a lot of holiday visitors.
-St. Ives is know for the Tate Gallery there and Padstow is known for fine dining because of restaurateur [Rick Stein](https://en.wikipedia.org/wiki/Rick_Stein).
+St. Ives is known for the Tate Gallery there and Padstow is known for fine dining because of restaurateur [Rick Stein](https://en.wikipedia.org/wiki/Rick_Stein).
 But I don't know who Rick Stein is and I don't know about galleries, so if you are craving information about food or art you are in the wrong place.
 On both